Why Organic? Part 2: Better for the World

 Growing crops takes energy, and there’s no way around that.

 Farmers use fuel to power their agricultural equipment—tractors, sprayers, and combines just to name a few.
-Conventional growers also use large amounts of nitrogen-rich synthetic fertilizers, which take large amounts of energy to produce, and even more energy to spread it over fields.
+Conventional growers also use large amounts of nitrogen-rich synthetic fertilizers, which take large amounts of energy to produce, and even more energy to spread it over the fields.
 And to top it off, more energy is needed to produce and spread the hundreds of gallons of pesticides and herbicides needed for conventional agriculture to be sustained.

 Prof. David Pimentel of Cornell University published an in-depth study in 2006, which found Organic farms use up to 20% less energy than conventional farms.
 Organic agricultural methods use sustainable practices, like harnessing and relying on solar energy, and saving on costs for those expensive synthetic fertilizers and pesticides.